 Once you've finished your tale and edited it... and edited again, and asked your mum and dog to proof-read it, send it as a .doc (NO .docx) or .rtf file to blackbeaconbooks (at) gmail.com

-Be sure to include your contact details in your email AND in the file.
+Be sure to include your contact details in your email and in the file.
+A short biography and links to your blog and social media pages are encouraged.
 In the subject of your email, write: "BBB Submission".
+The file should have the same title as the story.